Links on Android Authority may earn us a commission. Learn more.

 As you would expect, both services are completely free.
 However, both offer the option to add credit to your account that you can use to call any phone number from your Hangouts or Skype account and pay for it by the minute.
 It’s not something most people need, but it’s there for those that do.

-We’ve tested both apps for quality and speed, and we did not notice a major difference between them.
+We’ve tested both apps for quality and speed, and we did not notice a significant difference between them.
 We sent messages and placed video calls, achieving similar speeds across the board.

 Hangouts vs Skype: Differences

-Though the broad strokes are similar, the two services are very, very different.
-The Hangouts app is simpler and less feature-packed than Skype, making it easy to pick up and use.
+Though the broad strokes are similar, the two services are very different.
+The Hangouts app is more straightforward and less feature-packed than Skype, making it easy to pick up and use.

 On the other hand, Skype lets you delete and edit the messages you have sent.
 You can also react to messages with various emojis and quote messages and forward them to a different contact.
 You can even send audio messages hassle-free and create polls.
 However, you get none of those features with Google Hangouts.